DestinyFlow01/Preliminary-Training-Assignmnt-Solution/README.md

    - **a.
 Shooting method**
    - **b.
 Pair of IVPs**
    - **c.
 Crocco's transformation**
    - **d.
-Solving energy equation for flow over flat plate with $Ec \neq 0$**
+Solving both momentum and energy equation with $Ec \neq 0$**

    For all of these methods, you will need to determine the Blasius constant.
-You may take it directly from *Frank M. White*, but it is better to start with a random initial value of σ and optimize it until the result matches the known value with at least **10⁻¹⁰ % accuracy**.
+You may take it directly from *Frank M. White*, but it is better to start with a random initial value of σ and optimize it until the result matches the known value with at least **O(10⁻¹⁰) % accuracy**.

 ---